 Within the watercourse and lake protection zone adjacent to Class I and Class II waters, areas where mineral soil exceeding 800 continuous square feet in size, exposed by timber operations, shall be treated for reduction of soil loss.
-Treatment shall be done prior to October 15th except that such bare areas created after October 15th except that such bare areas created after October 15th shall be so treated within 10 days, or as agreed to by the Director.
+Treatment shall be done prior to October 15th except that such bare areas created after October 15th shall be so treated within 10 days, or as agreed to by the Director.
 Stabilization measures shall be included and explained in the THP or other required notices.
-Stabilization measures shall be selected that will prevent significant movement of soil into Class I and II waters and may include, but need not be limited to, mulching, riprapping, grass seeding, or chemical soil stabilizers.
+Stabilization measures shall be selected that will prevent significant movement of soil into Class I and II waters and may include, but need not be limited to, mulching, rip-rapping, grass seeding, or chemical soil stabilizers.